 48. What is water vapor pressure?

 The atmospheric pressure exerted by the water vapor in the air.
-It increases as the water vapor in air increases.
+It increases as the water vapor in the air increases.

 49. What are the subjects of thermodynamics?